How to fix Sidecar problems on Mac

 “Why is Sidecar not showing on my Mac?” is perhaps the most frequent question related to Sidecar today.
-Indeed, if you haven’t upgraded to macOS Catalina, you won’t see Sidecar in your System Preferences.
+Indeed, if you haven’t upgraded to macOS Catalina and higher, you won’t see Sidecar in your System Preferences/System Settings.
 You also might not see Sidecar if you have an older Mac that’s outside of the compatible models specified by Apple:

 - MacBook (2016 or newer)

 - iMac Pro (2017 or newer)

 - Mac Studio